tugascript/nestjs-graphql-monolith-template/README.md

 # NestJS GraphQL Boilerplate

-NOTE: I added any tests, I'll write the tests this weekend so it can have several problems till then.

 ## Description

 Full boiler plate of a NestJS, GraphQL and PostgreSQL (with Mikro-ORM) monolithic backend app.